 Kosman barn, 10611 240th Avenue, Weldon (Decatur County) - From Osceola, take US 69 south 10 miles to Clarke-Decatur Street (J12).
 Turn east and go one mile to first gravel road (240th St).
 Turn south - barn is second house on the west side (right).
 Barn, built in 1907, was the scene of large barn dances.
 Barn has always been used for horses and cows.
 More photos here.

-The Miller barn (no photo available), 310 20th Street SW, Waverly (Bremer County) - The Miller barn is on IA 3 on the west edge of downtown Waverly.
+The Miller Barn, 310 20th Street SW, Waverly (Bremer County) - The Miller barn is on IA 3 on the west edge of downtown Waverly.
 It is south of Redeemer Lutheran Church, east of CUNA Mutual campus, and west of Bremwood and Lutheran Services of Iowa.
 This barn was built in 1914 by W.H Miller and his brother, Gilbert, and constructed with locally grown cedar and native oak.
 The Miller Guernsey Dairy was one of over 20 dairies in Bremer County from 1920 to 1940.
 The Miller dairy helped supply the local Carnation Company with milk for condensed milk.
-Read more of the story.
+More of the story, and photos.